French Development Agency: Latin America and Caribbean

 In Latin America and the Caribbean, AFD promotes sustainable and equitable development through green and inclusive growth.
 There are a number of projects to fight climate change, for urban development, as well as projects to promote social convergence.

 Sub-Saharan Africa

 Sub-Saharan Africa is the priority region for France's public development policy.
 In 2014, AFD invested EUR 2.95bn in the region, i.e. 36.5% of its total financing.
 Among the many projects, a number focus on promoting access to essential services, the growth of sustainable cities, the development of infrastructure, family farming and job-creating enterprises, as well as on the preservation of natural resources.

 Asia

 In Asia, AFD works to promote environmental and regional balances, with a focus on projects that limit the environmental footprint of cities or contribute to regional convergence.

 Mediterranean and Middle East

 AFD supports the region's political and economic transition, with a focus on promoting Euro-Mediterranean integration, territorial development and job creation.
+The AFD also funds restoration works, such as that of the Saint Hilarion monastery which the AFD funded in order to have the Byzantine-era site inscribed in the UNESCO World Heritage Sites list.